HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-The word count in title tags was consistent between mobile and desktop experiences until the 90th percentile.
+The word count in `title` elements was consistent between mobile and desktop experiences until the 90th percentile.
 The character count on mobile was slightly higher than desktop with 79 characters compared to 77 characters, respectively.

 ### Meta description tag

 While the [`<meta name="description">`](https://moz.com/learn/seo/meta-description) tag is not a ranking factor, for some search engines and queries, the content within this tag may appear in SERPs and influence click-through rate.

 Today, search engines like Google primarily create snippets to display in the SERPs from on-page content, based on the query.
-One study showed that [71% of meta descriptions are rewritten](https://portent.com/blog/seo/how-often-google-ignores-our-meta-descriptions.htm#:~:text=We%20found%20the%20rewrite%20rate,rank%20on%20the%20first%20page.) for the first page of results.
+One study showed that [71% of `meta` `descriptions` are rewritten](https://portent.com/blog/seo/how-often-google-ignores-our-meta-descriptions.htm#:~:text=We%20found%20the%20rewrite%20rate,rank%20on%20the%20first%20page.) for the first page of results.

 {{ figure_markup(
   image="meta-description-words-by-percentile.png",
-  caption="Meta description words by percentile.", description="A distribution of word count within meta descriptions on desktop and mobile.
+  caption="Meta description words by percentile.", description="A distribution of word count within `meta` `descriptions` on desktop and mobile.
 Distributions are even at the 10th percentile, with four words and also at the 25th percentile, with 17 words.
 The median page has 40 words for desktop and 39 words for mobile.
 At the 75th percentile, desktop pages have 52 words and 51 words for mobile pages.
-At the 100th percentile, desktop meta descriptions contain 81 words while mobile pages have 79 words.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1576250923&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"
+At the 100th percentile, desktop `meta` `descriptions` contain 81 words while mobile pages have 79 words.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1576250923&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"